OpenLXP/openlxp-xis/README.md

-# Enterprise Course Catalog: OPENLXP-XIS
+# OPENLXP-XIS

-The Enterprise Course Catalog (ECC) is one of the three Enterprise Digital Learning Modernization (EDLM) lines of an effort supported by ADL.
-Today, learner records for Department of Defense (DoD) personnel are stored in disparate locations, along with inconsistent data formats, which complicates the transport, management, and governance of the learner records across and within DoD organizations.

-The goal of the ECC is a learning experience discovery service designed to aggregate metadata describing learning experiences from various internal sources as well as external sources.

-ECC system architecture comprises multiple independently deployable components.Each component offers its unique data architecture.

 ### Experience Index Service

-XIS is the primary funnel for learning experience metadata collected by the XIA components.
+XIS Component is the primary funnel for learning experience metadata collected by the XIA components.
 In addition, the XIS can receive supplemental learning experience metadata – field name/value overrides and augmentations – from the XMS.

 Learning experience metadata received from XIAs is stored in the Metadata Loading Area and processed asynchronously to enhance overall system performance and scalability.
 Processed metadata combined with supplemental metadata provided by an Experience Owner or Experience Manager and the "composite record" stored in the Metadata Repository.
 Metadata Repository records addition/modification events logged to a job queue, and the metadata is then sent to the Experience Search Engine (XSE) for indexing and high-performance location/retrieval.

 A XIS can syndicate its composite records to another XIS.
 One or more facets/dimensions can filter the recordset to transmit a subset of the overall composite record repository.
 In addition, the transmitted fieldset can be configured to contain redacted values for specified fields when information is considered too sensitive for syndication.

 # Workflows
-ETL pipeline from XIA loads processed metadata ledger and supplemental ledger in a metadata ledger and supplemental ledger of XIS after a validation.
+ETL pipeline from XIA loads processed metadata ledger and supplemental ledger in a metadata ledger and supplemental ledger of XIS component after a validation.
 Metadata combined with supplemental metadata provided by an Experience Owner or Experience Manager from XMS also gets stored in XIS.
 All of them from XIA and XMS finally get merged into XIS's composite ledger after a validation.

 Composite metadata is then sent to an XSE for further discovery.